armlabstanford/mixed_reality_setup/README.md

 6. Importing ROS# (**UWP version**) to your Unity project
    - Download the file [here](https://github.com/dwhit/ros-sharp).
    - Unzip the file and you will find a package called `RosSharp` under `ros-sharp-master/Unity3D/Assets`.
-   - To put the `RosSharp` folder inside your Unity project, you can either drag and drop it into the Assets window in the Unity editor, or locate the file location of your project in your Windows File Explorer and place it there.
+   - To put the `RosSharp` folder inside your Unity project, you can either drag and drop it into the Assets window in the Unity editor, or locate the file location of your project using your Windows File Explorer and place it there.

    **IMPORTANT**: Note that there is a difference between the [official version of ROS#](https://github.com/siemens/ros-sharp) and the [UWP version](https://github.com/siemens/ros-sharp).
 HoloLens is a UWP device.